 Nature Connection as Resistance

-People of color and LGBTQ+ individuals have played a critical role in shaping the way we know the natural world today.
-Yet the outdoor culture and historiography has left their contributions out of educational documents leaving us with little representation for the empowerment of future generations.
-In addition, we often find that these communities are faced with poor environmental conditions as they are left behind in environmental policy.* As we expose these realities in an effort to reconnect marginalized communities to nature we find that our relationship to the natural world has been a paradigm of our greatest healing and our most painful experiences, yet returning to the land is our only way out of oppression.
+Marginalized communities have played a critical role in shaping the way we know the natural world today.
+Environmental discourse and practice has excluded marginalized communities from environmental protections, education, recreation, and connection.
+Outdoor education and culture has left their contributions, and voices out of educational documents leaving us with little representation for the empowerment of future generations.
+In addition, we often find that these communities are faced with poor environmental conditions as they are left behind (or targeted) in environmental policy.* As we expose these realities in an effort to reconnect marginalized communities to nature we find that our relationship to the natural world has been a paradigm of our greatest healing and our most painful experiences, yet returning to the land is our only way out of oppression.

 Throughout history marginalized communities have held a relationship to the land that gave them both advanced knowledge and intimate connections with the systems and cycles of the Earth.
 There was an understanding of the interdependence between humans and nature, and within these communities was a foundational way of living that upheld this belief.
 There were no gender binaries or forced ways of expressing oneself, and community was at the core of everyday life.